-Meredith Wadman is a neuroscience reporter at Science magazine in Washington, D.C.
-Her gripping book, The Vaccine Race: Science, Politics and the Human Costs of Defeating Disease, tells the tale of WI-38, a fascinating cell line with a colorful and controversial history and a huge public health impact.
+Meredith Wadman is a senior reporter at Science magazine in Washington, D.C.
+Her critically acclaimed book, The Vaccine Race: Science, Politics and the Human Costs of Defeating Disease, tells the tale of WI-38, a fascinating cell line with a colorful and controversial history and a huge public health impact.

-Directly after graduating from Stanford, she worked on fishing boats in southeast Alaska to finance an 8-month backpacking journey that took her from Morocco to Malaysia via north Africa, Israel, India and Nepal.
-Later, as a medical student, she staffed public health clinics in rural Ghana, worked on the pediatric ward in an overwhelmed, underfunded hospital for blacks in Apartheid-era South Africa and traveled in longboats to work in public health clinics in the jungles of Borneo.
+As a medical student, Wadman staffed public health clinics in rural Ghana, worked on the pediatric ward in an overwhelmed, underfunded hospital for blacks in apartheid-era South Africa and traveled in longboats to work in public health clinics in the jungles of Borneo.

 Today, she lives in suburban Washington with her husband, Tim Wells.